-Maximum building height allowances associated with a Center or Corridor designation shall not apply.
+- 1. Maximum building height allowances associated with a Center or Corridor designation do not apply. - 2.
+Building height bonuses do not apply pursuant to Subsection 14-16-3-1(C).

 3-4(B)(4)(b) Neighborhood Edges

 - 1. The General Requirement for Building Height Stepdown in the Neighborhood Edges Subsection 14-16-5-9(C)(1) applies regardless of Center or Corridor designation. - 2.
 In the MX-H zone district, any portion of a building within 20 feet of any lot line is limited to 35 feet.